- Gabriel Sigler

 The goal of DeFi is to remove the expense and inconvenience of a middleman and allow peer-to-peer transactions without the need for a third party to get involved.
 DeFi works with cryptocurrencies like Bitcoin and Ethereum.
 Using DeFi, a user stores their cryptocurrencies in their virtual wallet and can then spend their currency the same as they would with a Canadian dollar.

-Decentralized Finance vs Centralized Financ
+Decentralized Finance vs Centralized Finance

 Centralized finance is the traditional form of finance that we have all grown up with.
 The system relies on users keeping their money in banks or other financial institutions and earns fees based on the type of services they use.
 This can be anything from monthly fees for managing your chequing account to a flat fee each time you use a credit card or make changes to your investment portfolio.
-Essentially, with centralized finance, your funds are held by a third party, and you are subject to the rules and restrictions of that organization.
+Essentially, with centralized finance, your funds are held by banks or third parties, and you are subject to the rules and restrictions of that organization.

 With decentralized finance, you hold onto your funds yourself.
 Any crypto you own is stored in a secure digital wallet.
 As long as you have an internet connection, you can buy, sell, invest, or loan funds without waiting for approval from a third party.